samuel-book/samuel-1/_sources/introduction/plain_english.md

 * We can show individual hospitals examples of patients that they appear to treat differently from the top 30 *most willing to treat* hospitals.
 We hope this will help open up discussions on why different hospitals select different patients for treatment.

-* We can highlight patients who were not treated as we would expect them to be in a hospital.
+* We can highlight patients who were not treated as we would expect them to be treated in the hospital that they attended.
 This might be due to us not having all the important information, but it might also help hospitals see the patients where the pathway did not perform well, and help them look to see how they could make it better in the future.

 * Determining the time a stroke started is critical if clot-busting drugs are to be given.
 Some hospitals do that for many more patients than others.
 Sometimes this will be because a hospital has patients where this is very hard to find, but other times it may because some hospitals have worked out how to do this best, along with their local ambulance colleagues.
-If all hospitals managed to do as well as a typical 'good' hospital (about a quarter the way down the 'league table' of how many patients they determine the stroke onset time for, there would be 11-12 people treated for every 10 treated now.
+If all hospitals managed to do as well as a typical 'good' hospital (about a quarter the way down the 'league table' of how many patients they determine the stroke onset time for), there would be 11-12 people treated for every 10 treated now.

 * Before a patient can be treated they must have a brain scan, and then the treatment must be prepared and delivered.
 Hospitals manage to do this at different speeds.
 If all hospitals managed to do both of those tasks in 30 minutes (which some hospitals have shown is possible) then there would be 12-13 people treated for every 10 treated now.
 But as well as treating more patients, all patients would be treated more quickly, getting more benefit from the drug, so there would be 15 disability-free outcomes due to treatment for every 10 now.